 CHOOSING THE RIGHT COURSE

-The Pre-College Program course is an extraordinary opportunity for you to stretch yourself academically and intellectually.
-Courses will be available online for you to browse by late January.
+Pre-College Program courses are an extraordinary opportunity for you to stretch yourself academically and intellectually.

 To select the best course for you, we encourage you to:

 - Consider your interests, goals, and previous experiences.
 What have you already studied?
 Is there a subject that you do not have the opportunity to learn about in high school?
 What might you want to study in college?
 Keep in mind that all courses will be academically rigorous.